seacen/NewsDigest1/README.md

 # NewsDigest1
 #####2015 SM2 Software Modelling Design Project 1

-run driver class to export csv, json and xml files for each of the three news sources
+run driver class to export csv, json and xml files from each of the three news sources

 ####NEWS SOURCES:
 1. Herald Sun Breaking News